chickenPopcorn/EqEq/notes/language-reference-manual.md

 5. Equations:
   ```
   variable = variable (value assigned?)
-  variable = some airthmetic expression
+  variable = some arithmetic expression
   variable = { /*some multi-line equation that evaluates to a number*/ }
   ```
   Only variable will be allowed on the left side of the equal sign.
 The